HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 #### Obtaining and importing data

-Download the sequence reads that we\'ll use in this analysis.
+Make a new directory for the sequence reads and download them using `wget`.
 In this tutorial we\'ll work with a small subset of the complete sequence data so that the commands will run quickly.